The Henley Passport Index

 3. The clients are presented with personal and professional services.

-4. The business is based on integrity, honesty, and the ethical standards.
+4. The business is based on integrity, honesty, and ethical standards.

 Importance of the Henley Passport Index